awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-history.md

 ![\[Filtering the list of State Manager association executions targets.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/sysman-state-executions-targets-filter.png)

-1. If you are investigating an association that failed to run, you can use the **Apply association now** button to run an association once at the time of creation\.
+1. If you're investigating an association that failed to run, you can use the **Apply association now** button to run an association once at the time of creation\.
 After you made changes on the resource where the association failed to run, choose the **Association ID** link in the navigation breadcrumb\.

 1. Choose the **Apply association now** button\.
 After the execution is complete, verify that the association execution succeeded\.